Team Captain Toolkit

 - Inspire your team and your community to ride using our DIY event toolkit.

 This sample timeline will help you organize and inspire your team.
-You can find the full schedule of Bike Month events here.

 - Recruit new captains and recruit teammates using the email templates below.